-In order to get a measurable execution time, we used a scale number16 for each benchmark to adjust the problem size, including the number of iterations and the size of arrays, to make the program to run approximately 20 seconds under MATLAB.
-In Table IV, we list the execution time of different benchmarks under MATLAB and FORTRAN and we illustrate the speedup of the generated FORTRAN code over MATLAB for all the benchmarks in Figure 2.
+Before comparing the performance of the benchmarks and the generated FORTRAN, we first make sure that the generated FORTRAN programs have the same functionality and produce the same result as its input benchmark.
+Then, in order to get a measurable execution time, we used a scale number 13 for each benchmark to adjust the problem size, including the number of iterations and the size of arrays, to make the program to run approximately 20 seconds under MATLAB.
+We use the same scale numbers for the generated FORTRAN programs to ensure they run on the same problem size as the MATLAB benchmarks.
+In Table IV, we list the execution time of different benchmarks under MATLAB and FORTRAN.

-The speedup of FORTRAN over MATLAB ranges from 3 to 26 times, except for the benchmark clos.
-The generated FORTRAN code for clos ran almost 28 times slower than the clos benchmark running in MATLAB.
-After examining the generated code, we discovered that the GFortran intrinsic function for matrix multiplication, MATMUL, is not very efficient.
+The speedup of FORTRAN over MATLAB ranges from 3 to 34 times, except for the benchmark clos.
+The generated FORTRAN code for clos ran about 24 times slower than the clos benchmark running in MATLAB.
+After performing more experiments, we discovered that the GFortran intrinsic function for matrix multiplication, MATMUL, is not very efficient.
 In order to validate that this was the problem, we replaced the call to MATMUL with a call to the DGEMM from the FORTRAN BLAS (Basic Linear Algebra Subprograms) library to make a new benchmark named clos2.
-The result is impressive, the compiled17 program runs over 7 times faster than the clos benchmark running in MATLAB.
+The compiled program runs about 3.5 times slower than the clos benchmark running in MATLAB.
+A reasonable explanation is that according to one document on the website of Intel14, at least since MATLAB R2010a, MATLAB uses the Intel MKL BLAS by default, while the BLAS library we use in the experiments is the default BLAS for Ubuntu, and Intel MKL BLAS may have a better implementation than the one default for Ubuntu.